 These things have been linked with an elevated risk of suicide in decades' worth of research.
 But, in the months leading up to his death last December, he also faced a new factor, one that is less understood.

 He was accused — in a highly public and digital way — of bringing harm to an animal.

 He never faced trial.
 He never even entered a plea.
 But his rare and easy-to-Google name was firmly attached to the accusation.
 And with that came the judgment, swift and harsh.

-- This story is the second in a two-part series.
+- This story is the second in a series.
 Read the first: